ibrasec/pymscoader_1.7/README.rst

 =====================
 - modules: All required python modules are stored on "modules" folder.

-- GNS3-TEST: This folder contains raedy network for testing the pymscoader program, you might need to read the "easyrunlab.txt" to simply copy and past it into your local machine to have the related tap0 ready and set.
+- GNS3-TEST: This folder contains a ready network for testing the pymscoader program, you might need to read the "copypast.txt" to simply copy and past it into your local machine to have the related tap0 ready and set.

 - ip_list.txt: This file includes the targetted ip addresses you want the program to log into them.